-Marie C. Paretti is an Associate Professor of Engineering Education at Virginia Tech, where she co-directs the Virginia Tech Engineering Communications Center (VTECC).
+Marie C. Paretti is a Professor in Engineering Education at Virginia Tech, where she is the director of the Virginia Tech Engineering Communications Center (VTECC).
 She received a B.S. in chemical engineering and an M.A. in English from Virginia Tech, and a Ph.D. in English from the University of Wisconsin-Madison.
 Her research focuses on communication and collaboration, design education, and identity (including race, gender, class, etc.) in engineering.
 She was awarded a CAREER grant from the National Science Foundation to study expert teaching in capstone design courses, and is co-PI on numerous NSF grants exploring communication, teamwork, design, and identity in engineering.
 Drawing on theories of situated learning and identity development, her work includes studies on the teaching and learning of communication, effective teaching practices in design education, the effects of differing pedagogies on personal and professional identities, the dynamics of cross-disciplinary collaboration in both academic and industry design environments, and gender and identity in engineering.
 When not at work, she can be found pulling weeds in her garden or bicycling the back roads of Craig County, VA.

-Dr. Marie Paretti VTECC - Co-Director
+Dr. Marie Paretti VTECC - Director

 Mike Ekoniak - PhD Candidate

-Amy Hermundstad - PhD Candidate
+Amy Hermundstad Nave - PhD Candidate

 Matusovich, H. M., Carrico, C. A., Paretti, M. C., and Boynton, M. A. (2017).
 Engineering as a Career Choice in Rural Appalachia: Sparking and Sustaining Interest.
 International Journal of Engineering Education, 33(1): 463-475.